fidel-tensoriot/cloudscape1/README.md

 - Can't figure out how to do a flexbox.
 - cloudscape is kind of new so hard to find good results when searching a problem.
 - Tables? kind of hard
+- Offers client side and server side data fetching but useCollection hook for fetching data is kind of hard to use